kPOWz/git-lab/README.txt

 This is where it all begins.

-These lines will need to be edited.
+This is the version of the project where I cloned the fork I'd made These lines will need to be edited.
 Please ammend them to include the important information for each step.